 Boutonnieres, while not essential, are a great way to incorporate a touch more of your floral design plans for the big day.
 Blooms like blue thistle (aka sea holly) are a great option for a subtle but surefire way to check the "something blue" box.

-Oftentimes closer to purple than blue, hyacinth is the ultimate choice when it comes to color saturation, not to mention the fragrance is heavenly.
-Use hyacinth as part of your bridal bouquet or even for your centerpieces for a charming design perfect for a wedding in the spring.
+Often closer to purple than blue, hyacinth is the ultimate choice when it comes to color saturation; not to mention, the fragrance is heavenly.
+Use hyacinth in your bridal bouquet or even in your centerpieces for a charming design perfect for a spring wedding.

 Make It Wild